NathanPaillou/Sentinel_1_WV_SLC/README.md

 ## Execution
-To execute the main code of this project, you can start a jupyter notebook and then run the WV_PROCESSING_Automatic.ipynb.
+To execute the main code of this project, you can start a jupyter notebook and then run the WV_PROCESSING.ipynb.
 The path and swath variables have to be edited.

 ## Available Data